GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/extensions/php-functions-via-schema/docs/modules/php-functions-via-schema/en.md

 ### `_arrayIntersect`

-Computes the intersection of arrays.
+Return an array containing all the elements from the first array which are present on all of the other arrays.

 ### `_arrayItem`